kirksl/karate-runner/README.md

 ### Debugger

+- To setup from a feature file's Codelens...
 - Click `Karate: Debug` Codelens in any feature file.
 - Click `Karate (debug)` option from popup.
 - Click `Add Configurations` in launch.json to edit configurations if needed.